 (b) What is the potential for automated machine learning techniques to accurately identify and classify slurs?

-To collect the data, we scraped the publically available live Twitter feed (via its stream application programme interface) for all tweets containing one or more candidate slurs over a nine day period (19 November – 27 November 2012).
+To collect the data, we scraped the publicly available live Twitter feed (via its stream application programme interface) for all tweets containing one or more candidate slurs over a nine day period (19 November – 27 November 2012).
 The list of terms judged candidate slurs was crowd sourced from Wikipedia.ii The tweets were then filtered to ensure that the slurs were contained in the body of the tweet and were not part of a user’s account name and then passed through an English language filter to exclude non-English tweets.
 In total 126,975 tweets were collected: an average of 14,100 tweets per day.
-All of the tweets in our samples were publically available to any user of Twitter as a live comment (i.e. at the time the tweet is published by the sender).
+All of the tweets in our samples were publicly available to any user of Twitter as a live comment (i.e. at the time the tweet is published by the sender).

 Using this data set, we ran two types of analysis.

 In study 1, we used automated machine classifiers to categorise the data sets.
 This involved human analysis of a sample to identify categories, followed by training a natural language processing technique to recognise and apply those categories to the whole of the data set automatically.

 In study 2, we used human analysts to categorise subset samples of the data.
 This involved in-depth, iterative, analysis by researchers of small and then larger random samples of the data to reveal a stable set of categories.